Faboslav/it-takes-a-pillage/README.md

 <br>

-This is an unofficial continuation of It Takes a Pillage by izofar for newer minecraft versions and also mod loaders.
+<p>This is an unofficial continuation of <a href="https://www.curseforge.com/minecraft/mc-mods/it-takes-a-pillage">It Takes a Pillage</a> by <a href="https://www.curseforge.com/members/izofar/projects">izofar</a> for newer minecraft versions and also mod loaders.</p>

-The Pillagers have expanded their Civilization!
+<p>The Pillagers have expanded their Civilization!
 They have set up encampments and fortresses all over the world!
-Do you have what it takes to overcome these new threats, and seize their precious loot?
+Do you have what it takes to overcome these new threats, and seize their precious loot?</p>